leostat/rtfm/README.md

 ```
 Its pretty much a simple search program, nothing to fancy, examples include:

-Search for the command psexec.py
+Search for the command rtfm
 ```
 ./rtfm.py -c rtfm